-Sweet chestnut purée (crème de marrons) squeezed through a pastry bag into vermicelli and topped with chantilly to resemble France’s highest mountain.
-Invented in the mid-19th century (as per usual, claims of who came up with it first vary) Mont Blanc is especially popular in the winter as it’s on the heavy side.
+Mont Blanc is sweet chestnut purée (crème de marrons) squeezed through a pastry bag into vermicelli and topped with chantilly to resemble France’s highest mountain.
+Invented in the mid-19th century (as per usual, claims of who came up with it first vary), Mont Blanc is especially popular in the winter, when you need those extra calories to keep warm.

 There’s also a French company called Mont Blanc that makes puddings sold in tins or in refrigerated tubs in various flavours—only none are chestnut flavoured.